Hyperalgesia: Medical associations

 Hyperalgesia is associated with fibromyalgia syndrome.

-Diagnosis

 Simple bedside tests include response (pain intensity and character) to cotton swab, finger pressure, pinprick, cold and warm stimuli, e.g., metal thermo rollers at 20 °C and 40 °C, as well as mapping of the area of abnormality.

 Quantitative sensory testing can be used to determine pain thresholds (decreased pain threshold indicates allodynia) and stimulus/response functions (increased pain response indicates hyperalgesia).
 Dynamic mechanical allodynia can be assessed using a cotton swab or a brush.
 A pressure algometer and standardized monofilaments or weighted pinprick stimuli are used to evaluate pressure and punctate allodynia and hyperalgesia, and a thermal tester is used for thermal testing.

 Treatment

 Hyperalgesia is similar to other sorts of pain associated with nerve irritation or damage such as allodynia and neuropathic pain, and consequently may respond to standard treatment for these conditions, using various drugs such as SSRI or tricyclic antidepressants, nonsteroidal anti-inflammatory drugs (NSAIDs), glucocorticoids, gabapentin or pregabalin, NMDA antagonists, and atypical opioids like tramadol.
 When hyperalgesia has been produced by chronic high doses of opioids, reducing the dose may result in improved pain management.
 However, as with other forms of nerve dysfunction associated pain, treatment of hyperalgesia can be clinically challenging, and finding a suitable drug or drug combination that is effective for a particular patient may require trial and error.
 The use of a transcutaneous electrical nerve stimulation device has been shown to alleviate hyperalgesia.